James is a founding member and partner* at Roper Greyell where he practises in all areas of employment and labour law.

 He has served two terms as the Chair of the Canadian Bar Association BC Branch (CBABC) Employment Law Section and as an Executive Member of the Canadian Bar Association (CBA) National Labour and Employment Law Section.
 He has been a guest speaker for organizations including the Chartered Professionals in Human Resources of British Columbia and Yukon (CPHR), the Continuing Legal Education Society of British Columbia (CLEBC) and Lancaster House, and in the Roper Greyell Workplace Law Education Series.
 James has written for CPHR’s HRVoice and PeopleTalk magazines and, for many years, was the author and editor of Roper Greyell’s monthly newsletters.
 He also sits on the editorial board of LexisNexis Canada Inc.’s Labour Notes newsletter.

 James spends most of his time outside work with his wife and their three beautiful children.
-He also serves on the board of directors of the Make-A-Wish Foundation of British Columbia and Yukon.
+He is also the Vice-Chair of the Board of Directors of Make-A-Wish British Columbia and Yukon.

 LL.B. and B.Comm.
 (Accounting) (With Honours), University of British Columbia